Baylor Bears: Men's basketball

 The men's basketball program was plagued by a scandal in 2003.
 Patrick Dennehy, a player for the team, was murdered by Carlton Dotson, a former Baylor player who had been kicked off the team.
 Then-coach Dave Bliss was forced to resign amidst allegations that he had made financial payments to four players while also making public statements that had characterized Dennehy as a drug dealer.
 The school placed itself on probation, limited itself to 7 scholarships for two years, and imposed a post-season ban for the 2004–05 academic year.
 Additionally, the NCAA further punished the team by initiating a non-conference ban for the 2005–2006 season and extending the probationary period during which the school would have limited recruiting privileges.

 The 2005 Bears were hindered by only having 7 scholarship players and recorded only one win in conference play.
 In spite of these challenges, head coach Scott Drew was able to put together a 2005 signing class ranked No. 7 nationally by HoopScoop.
 The 2006 Bears included Aaron Bruce, the highest scoring freshman in the NCAA in 2005, and Mamadou Diene, rated one of the top 10 centers for the 2007 NBA draft.
 The program's recovery culminated in 3 straight postseason appearances: an at-large NCAA Men's Tournament berth in March 2008, an NIT championship game appearance in March 2009, and a trip to the NCAA tournament's Elite Eight in March 2010.
 Baylor would make another trip to the Elite Eight in 2012 before losing to eventual national champion Kentucky.
 The Bears would follow up their elite eight run by winning the 2013 NIT title after beating Iowa in the final game at Madison Square Garden.
 The 2021 team defeated Gonzaga 86–70 to win the NCAA tournament.

 Baylor men's teams won five conference championships in the former Southwest Conference (1932, 1946, 1948, 1949, 1950) and one regular season championship in the Big 12 Conference (2021).
 The Bears reached the NCAA tournament for the first time in 1946 and the Final Four in 1948, 1950 and 2021.
 The 1948 team advanced to play the Kentucky Wildcats for the NCAA championship, but fell 58–42 to Adolph Rupp's first national championship team.

-Both the men and women call the Ferrell Center home, which was built in 1988.
-Previously they played in the Heart of Texas Coliseum.
+Both the men and women call the Foster Pavilion home, which was built in 2024.
+Previously they played in the Ferrell Center.
 A non-exhaustive list of BU players who played in the NBA include Vinnie Johnson, David Wesley, Michael Williams, Terry Teagle, and Brian Skinner.
 Ekpe Udoh was selected with the #6 pick in the 2010 NBA Draft by the Golden State Warriors.